envoyproxy/data-plane-api/XDS_PROTOCOL.md

 occur, it will cause Envoy and the management server to spin and have a severe performance impact.

+Within a stream, new `DiscoveryRequest`s supersede any prior `DiscoveryRequest`s having the same resource type.
+This means that the management server only needs to respond to the latest `DiscoveryRequest` on each stream for any given resource type.

 #### Resource hints